top of page

 The Aral Sea Crisis

-The Aral Sea was once the world's 4th largest lake.
+The Aral Sea was once the world's fourth largest lake.

 Now, it's almost gone.